 Check below for my latest posts on collecting vintage watches that won’t break your budget.

+Note: This watch is currently up for auction on eBay until April 11, 2023.
 On a recent trip to Montreal I visited the Market St-Michel Flea market and discovered a vendor who had a nice collection of watches ranging from a 1920s Waltham to 1980s LCD models.
-As I scanned the assortment, however, it was this egg-shaped oddball that really...
+As I...

 Given their potentially high value, easy portability, and often inexperienced buyers eager for a bargain, fake watches are a goldmine for shady people out to make a dishonest buck.
 In the past, many of these fakes were obvious, poor copies that gave up their true...